tc39/proposal-array-from-async/README.md

    because it does not contain `?`.
    This design is because omission of the topic reference from a pipeline body is almost certainly an accidental error.

-   If you need to interpose a side effect in the middle of a pipeline expression, without modifying the data being piped through, you could use a comma expression instead, such as with `value |> (sideEffect(), ?)`.

 2. A `yield` expression **must** have parentheses.
    `value |> yield ? |> ? + 1` is an early syntax error,